ARTICLES WRITTEN BY GAYE

 to Nina Brown's self-help book

-person with soft boundaries merges with other people's boundaries.
-Someone with
+A person with soft boundaries merges with other people's boundaries.
+Someone

-a soft boundary is easily a victim of psychological
+with a soft boundary is easily a victim of psychological manipulation

 boundaries.
 They permit less emotional contagion

-more than those with rigid.
-People with spongy boundaries are unsure of what to
+but more than those with rigid.
+People with spongy boundaries are unsure of

-person with rigid boundaries is closed or walled off so nobody can get close to
+A person with rigid boundaries is closed or walled off so nobody can get close

-him/her either physically or emotionally.
-This is often the case if someone has
+to him/her either physically or emotionally.
+This is often the case if someone

 , emotional abuse